drupal-mentoring/pain-points-of-contribution/README.md

 - What can we do to encourage companies to contribute their developer time to core?
 Beside drupalcores.com/companies we don't really have any place to recognize.
-Companies like to sponsor DrupalCon, camps etc because they get recognition.
+Companies like to sponsor DrupalCon, camps etc because they get the exposure.
 How long it took us to raise D8 Accelerate fund?
 D8 Accelerate is to help release Drupal 8 by funding core developers to work on critical issues.
 There is a session on this - Paid contribution - Past, Present, and Future on Thursday at 1 pm.
 We encourage you to come and participate.